wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 **M:**&ensp;You can spend an eternity looking elsewhere for truth and love, intelligence and goodwill, and imploring God and man — all in vain.
 You must begin in yourself, with yourself — this is the inexorable law.
-You cannot change the image without changing the face.
+You cannot change the image without changeïng the face.
 First realise that your world is only a reflection of yourself and stop finding fault with the reflection.
 Attend to yourself; set yourself right mentally and emotionally.
 The physical will follow automatically.
 You talk so much of reforms — economic, social,